Why Force-Free, Positive Reinforcement Dog Training and Teaching?

 -

-Legislative Assistant for the state of Massachusetts
+Legislative Assistant for the Massachusetts State Director

 -